THE-ICE Re-accreditation Process

 Re-accreditation Outcomes and Support for Institutions

-Following the submission of THE-ICE Re-accreditation Application and THE-ICE ISBSB Reflection Report, two (2) Auditors from the independent THE-ICE Assessment Panel will meet virtually with the applicant institution to discuss the details presented in the reports.
-The Auditors will jointly prepare the Re-accreditation Assessment report, including an overview of the applicant institution’s performance and recommendations for review and decision by THE-ICE CEO.
+Institutions are fully supported by a member of THE-ICE Executive Team in preparing the Re-accreditation Application.
+Following the submission of THE-ICE Re-accreditation Application, the assigned Auditors will jointly prepare the Re-accreditation Report, including an overview of the applicant institution’s performance and recommendations, for review and decision by THE-ICE CEO.

 Undertaking the process of Re-accreditation will result in one of the following outcomes for applicant institutions: